-If a study showed that 40 percent of the leading doctors in Chicago planned to quit their jobs within the next three years and another 20 percent of hospital nurses may soon be out of a job due to budget cuts, there would be an outcry of public fear and anxiety across sectors.
+If a study showed that 40 percent of the s and another 20 percent of hospital nurses may soon be out of a job due to budget cuts, there would be an outcry of public fear and anxiety across sectors.

 Would health insurance rates skyrocket?
 Would the disabled, the elderly and those just born get the tender, specialized care they need?
 What about emergency room services—would the already overburdened system collapse under the lack of qualified staff?

 Whether one is physically fit or sick, the local healthcare industry plays a vital role in all of our lives.
 There’s comfort in knowing that ample doctors and nurses would be available at a moment’s notice should an accident or sudden illness come upon you or a loved one.

 I wish this were true for K-12 public education.